BernardoPe/Instant-Messaging/README.md

 This command will build the application, and deploy both the API and the SPA.

-You can also try the application at https://fleet-stud-easy.ngrok-free.app

 It has a demo user with the following credentials:
 - Username: `Instant Messaging`
 - Password: `Iseldaw-g07`